Free rapid test for HIV and other infections – completely anonymous

-For all men who have sex with men
+For men who have sex with men

-Rapid test for HIV and other infections
+Rapid test for HIV and syphilis

-Sjekkpunkt (Checkpoint) provides rapid tests for HIV and syphilis.
+Checkpoint provides rapid tests for HIV and syphilis.
 Testing is always free and anonymous.

-You don't need to book an appointment, register or pay, and we aim to make your visit to Sjekkpunkt as agreeable as possible.
+You don't need to book an appointment, register or pay, and we aim to make your visit to Checkpoint as agreeable as possible.
 We are staffed by friendly men who are either employees or volunteers.
 We are not doctors or health personnel but are trained in giving the tests and offering test counselling.

 A fingerprick and a minute's wait

-The tests used at Sjekkpunkt involve making a little fingerprick.
+The tests used at Checkpoint involve making a little fingerprick.
 The drop of blood from the finger is placed in a small container with a liquid and, after a minute, one or two dots are visible.
 One dot means no infection; two dots means a high probability of an HIV infection.

 When should you take an HIV test?